jan-ai/GGNet/README.md

 ![](https://github.com/pablofrommars/GGNet.Site/blob/master/wwwroot/img/CFR.png) | ![](https://github.com/pablofrommars/GGNet.Site/blob/master/wwwroot/img/abline.png) | ![](https://github.com/pablofrommars/GGNet.Site/blob/master/wwwroot/img/bubblemap.png)

 ### Release Notes

+#### Version 2.3.1
+* Added support for predefinied facets, which will be shown always even no data is available for (some of) those predefinied facets
+* Added thread-safe ReplaceItems function to Sources for updating data on real-time applications
+* Improved calculations of size of facets to make sure all facets have the same size (independently on axis information)
+* Fixed a NullReferenceException if Refresh on plot was called, but no component was set
+* Fixed a NullReferenceException when ncolumns (but no nrows) was set on Facet_Wrap

 #### Version 2.3
 * Added: support of rotated labels on x- & y-axis in cartesian coordinates system